We know: talking about the GDPR’s definition of personal data must be among the dullest things ever.

 - Potentially all of the above

-The correct answer is “E,” “all of the above.”
+The correct answer is “5 – all of the above.”

 If you got it right, kudos.

-If you wonder how IP addresses can be personal data, you’re not alone.
-As we’ve seen, the idea that “personal data” is narrowly construed is one of the biggest myths surrounding the GDPR.
+You’re not alone if you wonder how IP addresses can be personal data.
+As we’ve seen, the idea that “personal data” is narrowly construed is one of the biggest myths surrounding GDPR.

 The fact is, “personal data” is a legal concept.
 As such, every legal system fills it with a different meaning.